Sketchup - Arkio

 Sketchup to Arkio

-To export models from SketchUp, you must have the Arkio plugin installed and open SketchUp in a 3D view with all the elements you want to export visible.
+To export models from SketchUp, you must have Arkio installed on your Windows device and open SketchUp in a 3D view with all the elements you want to export visible.
 Then, press the Arkio > Export button.
-If you don't see the Arkio buttons/toolbar, install Arkio on your PC first, or enable the buttons by right-clicking your toolbar.
+If you don't see the Arkio buttons, install Arkio on your PC first, or enable the buttons by right-clicking your toolbar.

 Synchronize imports with other Arkio devices

-If you wish to synchronize newly imported files across multiple Arkio devices, such as your PC, Meta Quest, and iPad, you can link your PC and other devices to the same Arkio Cloud group from Create > Imports > Cloud.
-After linking, new imports will automatically be shared with all linked devices.
+To synchronize your imported files across multiple Arkio devices, such as your PC, Meta Quest, and iPad, you can link your PC and other devices to the same Arkio Cloud device group.
+The status of your Arkio Cloud shows in your main tool ribbon.
+After linking, new imports will automatically be synced with other linked devices.

-You can also share your scenes, including all placed imports, using a live meeting or via an Arkio Cloud URL
+You can also share your scenes, including all placed imports, via a live meeting or a URL from the cloud portal.

 Placing models in Arkio